18F/handbook/docs/09-security/awareness.md

 * iCloud: [Two-factor authentication for Apple ID](https://support.apple.com/en-us/HT204915)
 * Slack: [Enabling two-factor authentication](https://get.slack.help/hc/en-us/articles/204509068-Enabling-two-factor-authentication#enablingtwofactor-authentication)

-### TFA Backup Codes
+### Two-Factor Redundancy and TFA Backup Codes

-As a final step when setting up Two Factor Authentication with most services (Google, LastPass, GitHub, etc.) you will be offered a chance to download and/or print a set of backup codes.
-These are worth downloading and printing (yes - on paper) and storing in a safe place, because if you lose your phone or YubiKey it can be difficult to regain access to your account unless you have these codes available.
-There are sometimes other options available, too, like SMS text message, but these other methods can be less secure. *Hint: you can store backup codes in LastPass.*
+As a final, crucially important step, ***you must have a backup for all your TFA accounts***.
+Imagine that you use Google Authenticator from your phone to unlock LastPass and you lose your phone.
+Without a backup second factor, access to your accounts would be prevented.
+So you need a backup.

+SMS can often be an easy backup, say for Google Authenticator, or Google Authenticator could be a backup for your Yubikey, or you can even have a second Yubikey.
+Services that provide TFA generally enable multiple second factor options, and also provide a downloadable set of single use "backup codes" that you can download or print and keep in a safe place.
+If you lost your primary second factor, you can use your secondary one or a printer backup code stored in your file cabinet. *Hint: you can store backup codes in LastPass in the Notes section.*

-### Connecting to you CivicActions' Google Account from Sevices/Apps after TFA has been Enabled
+### Advanced: Connecting to you CivicActions' Google Account from Sevices/Apps after TFA has been Enabled

 Some applications and services may need to connect to your Civicactions google account but they might not be able to handle TFA.
 An example of this would be a personal Gmail account trying to send e-mails through your civicactions' account.
 For this purpose Google has created something called [App Passwords](https://support.google.com/accounts/answer/185833?hl=en).
 [App Passwords](https://support.google.com/accounts/answer/185833?hl=en) allows you to create a unique password for each of your services/apps.
 If this password is used while authenticating your service/app to access your CivicActions' account it will bypass TFA.

-There are some instructions at <https://support.google.com/accounts/answer/185833?hl=en> on how to use App Passwords.
+There are some instructions at <https://support.google.com/accounts/answer/185833?hl=en> on how to use App Passwords with Google.
+Several other TFA-enabled services also support app passwords -- see their respecive documentation.

 ## IT: Sharing Service Accounts